alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/introduction/drag-and-drop/drag-and-drop.md

  All drag-and-drop operations begin with dragging.
 The functionality to enable data to be collected when dragging begins is implemented in the <xref:Alternet.UI.Control.DoDragDrop%2A> method.

- In the following example, the <xref:Alternet.UI.UIElement.MouseDown> event is used to start the drag operation because it is the most intuitive (most drag-and-drop actions begin with the mouse button being pressed).
+ In the following example, the <xref:Alternet.UI.Control.MouseDown> event is used to start the drag operation because it is the most intuitive (most drag-and-drop actions begin with the mouse button being pressed).
 However, remember that any event could be used to initiate a drag-and-drop procedure.

 ### To start a drag operation

-1. In the <xref:Alternet.UI.UIElement.MouseDown> event for the control where the drag will begin use the `DoDragDrop` method to set the data to be dragged and the allowed effect dragging will have.
+1. In the <xref:Alternet.UI.Control.MouseDown> event for the control where the drag will begin use the `DoDragDrop` method to set the data to be dragged and the allowed effect dragging will have.
 For more information, see <xref:Alternet.UI.DragEventArgs.Data%2A> and <xref:Alternet.UI.DragEventArgs.Effect%2A>.